'The Banham Marsden March gives me a sense of purpose'

 Fundraising is key

-“The last five years have been a rollercoaster, but I want to help raise vital funds and give back to the hospital that has become my second home.
+“Since 2017 it's been a rollercoaster, but I want to help raise vital funds and give back to the hospital that has become my second home.
 Dame Deborah James did a tremendous job raising the profile, and she’s very missed in the bowel cancer community.”

 There are lots of other ways to get involved and help raise funds for The Royal Marsden.